hgatward/ViewNavigator/README.md

 - defaultPopExitScene

 defaultEnterScene is required.
 All other attribubtes are inferred if not set.
+- defaultExitScene will use defaultEnterScene reversed
+- defaultPopEnterScene will use defaultEnterScene
+- defaultPopExitScene will use defaultPopEnterScene reversed if found, or defaultExitScene (which may be the reverse of defaultEnterScene)

 ### WIP
 This is a work in progress...